bigjosh/Voyant-test-board/README.md

 ![](test-board-headshot.jpg)

-A thin board+firmware that provides a USB serial interface that can exercise SPI targets on the midboard via an M50 connector.
-The same M50 connector includes a pass-thru serial port labeled "TEC_UART".
-All pins from the M50 connector are also directly available via break-out headers for debugging.
+A thin board+firmware that provides...

+1. a USB host serial interface that can exercise SPI and digital IO targets on the midboard via the M50 connector
+2. a pass-thru serial port labeled "TEC_UART" via the M50 connector
-There is an auxiliary header that includes an additional SPI port, along with extra digital, analog, and UART pins for future expansion.
+3. an auxiliary header with additional pins available for digital IO, SPI, and serial.

+Not that all pins from the M50 connector are also directly available via break-out headers for debugging.

 ## Usage

+### M50 labels

+Note that all of the labels on the M50 pins are from the other side's point of view.
+For example, `TEC_RX` is going out of the test board into the `TEC`, and `TEC_TX` is going out of the `TEC`. `SPI_1_DIN` is going out of the test-board and into the `DIN` pin of the AD7490 on the mid-board  and `SPI_5_DOUT` goes out of the `SDO` (Slave Data Out) pin of the AD5142 and into the `MISO` (Master In, Slave Out) of the test-board.

 ### Serial ports